pjland1998/Agrosensor/README.md

 # Objective

 Agrosensor is an automated plant monitoring system that monitors your plants health and sends alerts, via our app, to the user about when to water their plant, if their plants are healthy or not, and all the plant information they need.
-Through our app, the user will be able to look at the history of their plant health, take pictures of their plant through our simple camera sensor embedded in the plant soil, or whatever they need to do in order to make sure their plant is healthy.
+Through our app, the user will be able to look at the history of their plant health, take pictures of their plant through our simple camera sensor embedded in the plant soil, for times when they're away and want to check up on their plant's health, or whatever they need to do in order to make sure their plant is healthy.
 With our product the days of inadvertently killing your house plants, or on a larger scale, your crops, are a thing of the past.

 ## Agrosensor site